Info Captain

 mohammad sami

-Mohammad Sami is the Pakistani 2nd world’s fastest bowler.
+Mohammad Sami is the Pakistani 2nd world’s second-fastest bowler.
 He is famous for his bowling technique.
 Sami made an unofficial fastest delivery of 164 km/h (101.9 mph) during an ODI.
-But officially Sami made his fastest ball delivery of 156.4 km/hr against Zimbabwe in the ODI in 2003.
+But officially, Sami made his fastest ball delivery of 156.4 km/hr against Zimbabwe in the ODI in 2003.
 Sami took 85 Test wickets and 121 ODI wickets in his entire career.

 10 –Shane Bond